CenterForOpenScience/osf.io/README-docker-compose.md

   - `$ docker-compose up -d mfr wb fakecas sharejs`
 5. Run migrations and create preprint providers
   - When starting with an empty database you will need to run migrations and populate preprint providers.
 See the [Running arbitrary commands](#running-arbitrary-commands) section below for instructions.
-6. Start the OSF Web, API Server, and Preprints (Detached)
+6. Start the OSF Web, API Server, Preprints, and Registries (Detached)
-  - `$ docker-compose up -d worker web api admin preprints`
+  - `$ docker-compose up -d worker web api admin preprints registries`
 7. View the OSF at [http://localhost:5000](http://localhost:5000).